Ankit12212/Talking-Health-Bot-/README.md

 ## Model Training

-- Use `training.ipynb` and `model.ipynb` to train and evaluate the chatbot model.
+- Use `training.ipynb` or `model.ipynb` to train and evaluate the chatbot model.
 - Intents and responses are defined in `intents.json`.

 ## Model Training Notebooks